-When receiving the ML model provision request from the NWDAF containing AnLF, if the NWDAF containing MTLF can act as FL server for the ML training, then FL is initiated by NWDAF containing MTLF as FL server directly.
-Otherwise, the NWDAF containing MTLF should relocate the ML model provision request to an appropriate FL server NWDAF, before that the NWDAF containing MTLF will discover the FL server NWDAF first as described in clause 5.2.
+If the NWDAF containing MTLF can act as an FL server for the ML model training, then FL procdedure is initiated by the NWDAF containing MTLF as FL server NWDAF directly.
+Otherwise, the NWDAF containing MTLF should discover an FL server NWDAF as described in clause 5.2, and then the NWDAF containing MTLF requests the FL server NWDAF to provide the ML model and the FL server NWDAF may deterimine to initiates FL procedure before providing the ML model.

-Editor’s Note: Whether and how the NWDAF containing MTLF should relocate the ML model provision request is FFS.